-Enable and facilitate offsetive and magningful design, development and improvement of services.
+design, development and improvement of services.
 Public consultations.
 The contribution of insights/evidence in relation to the behaviours, motivations, needs and experience of stakeholders.
 An extension of the organisations that support/work in partnership with NHS 24 to promote an improved awareness of our services to their stakeholders.
-Members of the NHS 24 Public Partnership 7.21 Enable and facilitate effective and meaningful Public Involvement; specifically the development and management of NHS 24 Public Partnership Forum and Youth Forum.
+7.2b Enable and facilitate effective and meaningful Public Involvement; specifically the development and management of NHS 24 Public Partnership Forum and Youth Forum.
 NHS 24 meets requirements for meaningful and effective Public Involvement.
 Engaged and proactive Public Partnership and Youth Forums.
 Members of the NHS 24 Public Partnership Forum and Youth Forum: Participate in NHS 24 projects managed by the Programme Team.
 Participate in Service Design and User Research activities.
 Are given the opportunity to share their views on the work of NHS 24 at their own meetings.
 Represent the diversity of the Scottish population.
-7.20 Deliver equality led initiatives across the organisation, including: Influencing and reporting on the Public Sector Equality Duty (PSED), the Fairer Scotland Duty, and people's human rights.
+7.2c Deliver equality led initiatives across the organisation, including: Influencing and reporting on the Public Sector Equality Duty (PSED), the Fairer Scotland Duty, and people's human rights.
 Deliver a corporate suite of EQIAs.
 Review and refresh of Equality duty and relevant policies.
 The NHS 24 Board Ensure effectively discharges its responsibilities with high levels of assurance in relation to Equalities, Inclusion and Rights.
 NHS 24 publishes a mainstreaming report that sets out how it has met it duties, in line with legislative requirements.
 NHS 24 demonstrates that due regard has been given to the need to consider an EQIA for all relevant work through the application of appropriate governance.
 Completed EQIA's are published on the corporate website for consultation and then published when complete.
 Number of EQIA recommendations that are approved and implemented.
 Programme of Equality, Inclusion and Rights focused improvement activity advanced through oversight of the NHS 24 Equality Inclusion and Rights Board Group.